Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Confidence Regions and Local Power

-In Table \ref{table9} we use simulations to check the accuracy of the approximation \eq{6}.
-The number of change-points is $M=2$, and the length of the sequence of observations is $m = 210$.
-For different values of $\delta_1$ and $\delta_2$, we compute the threshold $b$ such that the RHS\eq{6} equals 0.05.
-The locations of change-points is $\tau_1=70, \tau_2=140$, and we let the mean values be $\mu_1=0, \mu_2=\delta_1, \mu_3=\delta_1+\delta_2$.
-In Table \ref{table9}, $\hat{p}$ denotes the probability on the LHS\eq{6} with $n_k=m$ and is based on 10000 repetitions each.
-From Table \ref{table9}, we can see that the approximation \eq{6} is reasonably accurate for the range $1 <|\delta|<2$.
-Smaller $|\delta|$ requires larger $m$ for the approximation to be reasonably accurate.
+In Tables \ref{table9} and \ref{table101} we use simulations to check the accuracy of the approximations of Theorems 3.1 and 3.2, respectively.
+The number of change-points is $M=2$.
+The other parameters are indicated in the tables.
+For different values of $\delta_1$ and $\delta_2$, we compute the threshold $a$ such that our approximation of the relevant probability equals 0.05.
+The values $\hat{p}$ denotes a Monte Carlo estimate of the appropriate probability with $n_1=n_2=m$, based on 10000 repetitions each.
+We see that the approximations are reasonably accurate for the range $1 <|\delta|<2$.

 For a simple example of a confidence region for the change-points, we simulated $m = 161$ observations with changes in the mean value of size $\pm 2$ at observations 51, 91, and 121.
-In the first case $\hat{\delta} \approx 2$, which leads to a threshold of 4.95 for a 95\% conditional confidence region, which consisted of the point estimators 51, 91, and either of 121 or 122.
-In a second simulation, the smallest estimate of $\hat{\delta}$ was approximately 1.5, which if used for all three change-points leads to a conservative threshold of 5.6.
-In this case the joint confidence region contained 7 combinations of values, for the three change-points: 50 or 51, 91, 92, or 93, and 121 or 122 in different combinations.
-When the size of the changes was decreased to $\pm 1.5$, with a threshold set to 5.6, the 95\% joint confidence region extended up to 5 observations away from the change-points at 51 and 91, and a couple of observations away from 121; and as a reflection of the fluctuations in the sample paths of the random walk, the regions around the individual change-points were neither symmetric nor connected.
+In the first simulation $\hat{\delta} \approx 2$ for all three change-points.
+This value gave a threshold of 4.95 for a 95\% conditional confidence region.
+The joint confidence region consisted of the point estimators 51, 91, and either of 121 or 122.
+In a second simulation with the same parameters, the smallest estimate of $\hat{\delta}$ was 1.5, which if used for all three change-points would lead to a conservative threshold, in this case equal to 5.6.
+The joint confidence region based on this threshold was substantially larger.
+The union of the three regions was 50, 51, 91, 92, 93, 121,122.
+The joint confidence region consisted of 7 of the $2 \times 3 \times 2 = 12$ possible combinations of these values; we omit the details.
+When the size of the changes was decreased to $\pm 1.5$, we again used the smallest value of $\hat{\delta}$, which again gave a threshold of 5.6, and the 95\% joint confidence region extended up to 5 observations away from the change-points at 51 and 91, and a couple of observations away from 121.
+As a reflection of the fluctuations in the sample paths of the random walk, the regions around the individual change-points were neither symmetric nor connected.

 For applications to copy number variation, see Section 4.2.